Why Vincent Van Gogh Was Not Appreciated During His Lifetime?

 The fact that Vincent Van Gogh died too young is one of the key reasons why he was not appreciated during his lifetime.

 It takes time for an artist to become famous and develop a following.
-From when Vincent Van Gogh started painting to when he died, it was only ten years.
+It was only ten years from when Vincent Van Gogh started painting to when he died.
 Many people did not know about nor had they seen his work.

 We must also remember that Van Gogh lived when there was no internet, social media, television, or a way for people to see things unless they physically saw them.
 Because of this, it is also hard for artists to become well-known in a short period.